 ABC analysis is the fastest way to find out which inventory items deserve your time and which ones are wasting it.
 It takes 10 minutes with your current sales data.
-It tells you exactly where 70–80% of your revenue is coming from — and which SKUs you are spending resources on that do not justify the attention.
+It tells you exactly where 70 to 80 percent of your revenue comes from and which SKUs you are spending resources on that do not justify the attention.

 What ABC Analysis Is and Why It Works

-ABC analysis is a categorization method based on the Pareto principle — the observation that roughly 20% of items account for 80% of results.
-In inventory management, that means a small number of your SKUs are responsible for the majority of your revenue, your profit, or your stock movement.
+ABC analysis is a categorization method based on the Pareto principle: roughly 20 percent of items account for 80 percent of results.
+In inventory management, that means a small number of your SKUs are responsible for the majority of your revenue, profit, or stock movement.

 | Class | % of SKUs | % of Revenue | Management Approach |